scidesign/scidesignR/README.md

 # scidesignR
-## An R package to accompany Taback, N. (2021).
-Design and Analysis of Scientific Studies using R. Chapman & Hall
+## An R package to accompany Taback, N. (2022).
+Design and Analysis of Experiments and Observational Studies using R. Chapman & Hall

 Install by ...